 You can buy basic supplies in the nearby Manyaifun village, but you’ll need to bring sufficient supplies of your favourite snacks and anything else that you can’t do without.
 It’s also important to take any inorganic trash (especially plastic and batteries) that you create away with you when you leave – there’s no safe waste disposal on Manyaifun.
 (That’s the case everywhere in Raja Ampat – see

-Transport between Saudori Homestay and Waisai is by longboat and costs IDR 1,500,000 each way for up to 3 people, or IDR 2,000,000 for 3 to 6 passengers.
-Trip cost is shared by passengers and the boat can carry up to six passengers.
+Transport between Saudori Homestay and Waisai is by longboat and costs IDR 1,800,000 for the one way trip.
+Trip cost is shared by passengers and the longboat used can carry up to four passengers.

 It’s a long trip (about 2.5 hours), but you’ll see a lot of Raja Ampat on the way.
-The route passes through Kabui Bay and Kabui Passage, then past a number of uninhabited cays with white sand beaches and turquoise waters between Kabui and Manyaifun.
+The route passes through Kabui Bay and Kabui Passage, then past the white sand beaches and turquoise waters of the Meos Manggara cays.

 Located on a narrow sand spit between the ocean and a tidal mangrove lagoon, Saudori Homestay has a rich house reef and crystal clear water that provides excellent snorkelling (bring your own gear).
-A huge range of marine life frequents the bay at Manyaifun, much of which can be seen from the homestay deck without even needing to get wet.
-Turtles and dolphins are regular visitors by day and the seagrass beds below the homestay flash with bioluminescent plankton at night, and the clear tidal waters of the mangrove lagoon behind the homestay swarm with juvenile fish and other aquatic and bird life.
+A huge range of marine life frequents the bay at Manyaifun.
+A lot of it can be seen frby simply sitting on your homestay verandah for a while!
+Turtles and dolphins are regular visitors by day and the seagrass beds below the homestay flash with bioluminescent plankton at night.
+The clear tidal waters of the mangrove lagoon behind the homestay swarm with juvenile fish and other aquatic and bird life.

 The village of Manyaifun is shared by the inhabitants of its Muslim and Christian quarters and is well worth exploring.
 Ask for a guide to show you the fresh water eels that inhabit a small pool on one of the streams that supplies the village water.
 The